 An Environment furniture dining table made from reclaimed Brazilian Peroba Rosa wood.

 Reclaimed wood design elements and furniture are beautifully earthy and durable.
-Be sure to buy artisan crafted pieces for the rustic edge you’re after.
+Be sure to buy custom timber dining tables for the rustic edge you’re after.
 You can also shop your local flea for antique wood furniture to bring back the wonder of early century home look.
 My dream home has reclaimed wood railroad beams used as ceiling support!

 Consider a new neighborhood.